Raindrops Keep Fallin' on My Head

 "Raindrops Keep Fallin' on My Head" is a song written by Burt Bacharach and Hal David for the 1969 film Butch Cassidy and the Sundance Kid.
 The uplifting lyrics describe somebody who overcomes his troubles and worries by realizing that "it won't be long till happiness steps up to greet me."

-The single by B. J. Thomas reached No. 1 on charts in the United States, Canada and Norway, and reached No. 38 in the UK Singles Chart.
+The single by B. J. Thomas reached No. 1 on charts in the United States, Canada and Norway, and reached No. 38 on the UK Singles Chart.
 It topped the Billboard Hot 100 for four weeks in January 1970 and was also the first American No. 1 hit of the 1970s.
-The song also spent seven weeks atop the Billboard adult contemporary chart.
+The song also spent seven weeks atop the Billboard Adult Contemporary chart.
 Billboard ranked it as the No. 4 song of 1970.
 According to Billboard magazine, it had sold over 2 million copies by March 14, 1970, with eight-track and cassette versions also climbing the charts.
 It won an Oscar for Best Original Song.
 Bacharach also won Best Original Score.

-History

 Composition and recording

-The song was recorded by B. J. Thomas in seven takes, after Bacharach expressed dissatisfaction with the first six.
-In the film version of the song, Thomas had been recovering from laryngitis, which made his voice sound huskier than in the 7-inch release.
-The film version featured a separate vaudeville-style instrumental break in double time while Paul Newman performed bicycle stunts.
+Bacharach and David composed the song for Butch Cassidy and the Sundance Kid.
+Director George Roy Hill wanted something for a particular scene involving a romantic bike ride.
 Ray Stevens was first offered the opportunity to record it for the film, but turned it down.
-He chose instead to record the song "Sunday Morning Coming Down", written by Kris Kristofferson.
 Bob Dylan is supposed to have been approached for the song, but he reportedly declined too.
 Carol Kaye played electric bass on the song.

+B. J. Thomas accepted the offer to record the song, and he recorded the version heard in the film in seven takes, after Bacharach expressed dissatisfaction with the first six.
+Thomas had been recovering from laryngitis, which made his voice sound huskier.
+The film version featured a separate vaudeville-style instrumental break in double time while Paul Newman performed bicycle stunts.
+Two weeks later Thomas re-recorded the song at A & R Studio in New York City for its single release.

+Reception

-Some felt the song was the wrong tone for a western film like Butch Cassidy and the Sundance Kid, but director George Roy Hill insisted on its inclusion.
-Robert Redford, one of the stars of the films, was among those who disapproved of using the song, though he later acknowledged he was wrong:
+Some felt the song was the wrong tone for a western film like Butch Cassidy and the Sundance Kid, but Hill insisted on its inclusion.
+Robert Redford, one of the stars of the film, was among those who disapproved of using the song, though he later acknowledged he was wrong:

 Legacy

-The song was featured during the 2004 superhero film Spider-Man 2 over a montage sequence when Peter Parker (Tobey Maguire) initially renounces his identity as Spider-Man.
-The same year, it finished at number 23 on AFI's 100 Years...100 Songs survey of top tunes in American cinema.
+In 2004, it finished at number 23 on AFI's 100 Years...100 Songs survey of top tunes in American cinema.
 In 2008, the single was ranked 85th on Billboards Hot 100 All-Time Top Songs and placed 95th in the 55th Anniversary edition of the All-Time Hot 100 list in 2013.
 Billboard Magazine also ranked the song 15th on its Top 50 Movie Songs of All Time list in 2014.

-On December 3, 2013, the National Academy of Recording Arts and Sciences announced that the single would be inducted into the 2014 Grammy Hall Of Fame.
+On December 3, 2013, the National Academy of Recording Arts and Sciences announced that the single would be inducted into the 2014 Grammy Hall of Fame.